A Complete Guide to Buy-to-Let Lifetime Mortgages

-Your plan provider mainly considers the potential rental income of the estate to assess your capability to borrow when you are purchasing a property.
+A buy-to-let lifetime mortgage plan works by your plan provider mainly considering the potential rental income of the estate to assess your capability to borrow when you are purchasing a property.
 It allows them to decide as to whether they’ll approve your secured new loan.
-That’s what you’ll use to make the repayments on the mortgage (most companies will need you to have a rental income of between 25-30% more than your mortgage repayments).
+Most companies require a rental income of between 25-30% more than your mortgage repayments.

 5 Key Features of Buy-to-let Mortgages

 BTLs have specific differences from conventional mortgages.
-Some of these features include:
+Some of these features in Dec 2021 include: